vivekvaghasiya022/MovieInfo/README.md

 A Flutter application for Movie/TV show's basic information like Ratings(IMDB, Rotten Tomatoes), Cast, Pilot, etc.

-I have used OMDb API for get json data of movies and shows.
+I have used OMDb API to get json data of movies and shows.
 It's free for use.
 http://www.omdbapi.com/